shshemi/tabiew/tutorial/tutorial.md

 ## Query

 Tabiew allows you to query your data using SQL for powerful data manipulation and analysis.
-To perform a query, use the `:Q` or `:query` command followed by your SQL statement.
+To perform a query, use the `Q` or `query` command followed by your SQL statement.
 For example, to query the `housing.csv` for houses priced above $500,000, located near the main road, and with at least 4 bedrooms, use the following command:

 ```sql
 Q SELECT * FROM housing WHERE price > 500000 AND mainroad = 'yes' AND bedrooms >= 4